postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 2. The [Postman console](/docs/sending-requests/troubleshooting-api-requests/#using-the-console) will display a warning for file reading errors.
 It will also display errors if a  collection wants to read a file outside the working directory and the setting for it is disabled.

 3. For Newman, it will read from the default working directory and can be modified using CLI options.
-File reading errors are displayed as a console error.
+File reading errors are displayed as console errors.
 You can utilize Newman [verbose mode](https://github.com/postmanlabs/newman#command-line-options) to find more information about these errors.

 ### Headers